romanvm/kodi.yatp/Readme.md

 This will play the biggest videofile in a torrent.
 The respective list item must have its *'IsPlayable'* property set to *'true'*.

-To show the list of videofiles in a torrent use this URL:
+Show the list of videofiles in a torrent:
 ```
 plugin://plugin.video.yatp/?action=list_files&torrent=<url-encoded path to a .torrent file or a magnet link>
 ```